-The Modified Rational Method was employed to assess the rate and volume of runoff generated during post-development conditions.
+The intent of the stormwater management plan presented herein is to mitigate any negative impact that the proposed site will have on the existing combined sewer infrastructure, while providing adequate capacity to service the subjected site.
 The site was subdivided into subcatchments (subareas) tributary to stormwater controls as defined by the location of inlet control devices.
 A summary of subareas and runoff coefficients is provided in Appendix C, and Drawing SD-1 indicates the stormwater management subcatchments.